shopsys/shopsys/UPGRADE-14.0.md

 -   moved migration `Version20200219145345` from project to framework ([#2975](https://github.com/shopsys/shopsys/pull/2975))
     -   migration `App\Migrations\Version20200219145345` was moved to framework.
 You can safety delete it.
     -   see #project-base-diff to update your project
+-   updated revision ranges in composer conflicts to latest standards ([#3082](https://github.com/shopsys/shopsys/pull/3082))
+    -   see #project-base-diff to update your project

 ### Storefront